LuLuEhret/flagADA4life/story_page.markdown

 ![image](/assets/img/faces_stereotypes.png)

-Now that we have seen that some actions are more associated to a gender, we will focus on different stereotypes via analyzing the number of occurences of actions part of specific lexical fields : [love and seduction, violence, intelligence, success](/appendix/) and housekeeping/raising children (a vocabulary of typical action that someone does in the house).
+Now that we have seen that some actions are more associated to a gender, we will focus on different stereotypes via analyzing the number of occurences of actions part of specific lexical fields : [love and seduction, violence, intelligence, success](/appendix/).
 The more present a stereotype is in the movie summaries, the more the difference of use of the lexical field of the stereotype between male and female genders will be important.
 Now let's see if these stereotypes importance change in time in the summaries.

-🍿Whoa, slow down there!
+🍿*Whoa, slow down there!
 I thought we were supposed to be enjoying this story together, not inhaling all the popcorn in record time.
-I can't believe you polished off that whole bowl before I even made it through the firsts analyses !
+I can't believe you polished off that whole bowl before I even made it through the firsts analyses !*
 ![image](/assets/img/no_popcorn.jpeg)

 ## <j>Differences in the stereotypes between different genres of movies.</j>